hi-toshi/akamai-edgeworkers-sample/set-secure-cookie/README.md

 ## Description
-This example enables `Secure` attribute of set-cookie which doesn't have the attribute from Origin server.
+This example enables `Secure` attribute of set-cookie headers which doesn't have the attribute from Origin server.
+For set-cookie response headers which don't have `Secure` attribute, the attribute is added at Edge.
+For headers which already have `Secure` attribute, the headers are just passed at Edge.

 ## Usage Example
     // Response from Origin Server